kristinemlarson/gnssIR_python/README.md

   ```sh
   python gnssIR_lomb.py p041 2020 105 99 1  -fr 20 -amp 10
   ```
-which would mean only show L2C frequency and use 10 as the amplitude requirement
+This means only show L2C frequency and use 10 as the amplitude requirement

 * Let's say you only want to look at satellite 15
   ```sh